OriDevTeam/OriDevTeam/README.md

 <!-- PROFILE -->
 ## Hello there, I'm NewWars 👋
-### I'm an Open/Closed Source software developer and Tech Enthusiast
+### I'm an Open Source software developer and Tech Enthusiast
 ___
 - 📰 Check my [Patreon](https://www.patreon.com/newwars) for a fresh feed of my activities !
 - 🔭 Stay tuned for upcoming Open Source releases !
 - 🌱 I’m currently learning the Rust language, i'm a Rustacean !
 - 🥅 2022 Goals:
+  - Release of [CodeShaper][projects:code-shaper], a tool to automate code changes
+- 🥅 2023 Goals
   - Release of [PhoenixFormulae][projects:phoenix-formulae], a engine framework for creation of game systems
-  - Release of [CodeShaper][projects:code-shaper], a tool to automate code changes
-- 🥅 Achieved 2022 Goals:
-  - Release of [simple-libjigen][projects:simple-libjigen], a library and tool to handle data file formats

 ___

 ## Table of Contents